24f2008956/tds-bootcamp/Day-4.md

 ---

 --- Feedback (Suggestions for the TDS Team) ---
 The session was practical and easy to follow.
-More hands-on exercises and real-world examples using UV would make the learning experience even better.
+More hands-on exercises and real-world examples would make the learning experience even better.
 ---

-Personal Notes
-UV is much faster than traditional pip workflows. pyproject.toml is the central configuration file for Python projects.
-Lockfiles help maintain consistent dependencies across systems.
+---
+---

+You can write your personal notes here; they will not be parsed and are for your own reference.

+- Learned to use cURL and FastAPI.
+- Understood HTTP methods and status codes better.